-For a healthy start to your day, make your way to Bold Street’s Love Thy Neighbour.
+For a healthy start to your day, make your way to Hatton Garden’s Love Thy Neighbour.
 Pick one of their rainbow lattes (beetroot, turmeric, matcha or chai) and enjoy health on a plate in the form of chickpea pancakes (with avocado, tomato and hummus), coconut creamed garlic mushrooms or Cumberland sausage & red onion chutney sandwich.

 Looking for something a bit different?
 We recommend their smoothie bowls – filled with delectable and exotic ingredients like acai berry, cacao and even blended spinach!

-Only a short walk from the madness of Liverpool One’s shopping district, this Duke St restaurant is a welcome haven of tranquility for early morning shoppers.
+Only a short walk from the madness of Liverpool One’s shopping district, Filter + Fox on Duke St became a welcoming haven of tranquility for early morning shoppers.

-Filter + Fox’s breakfast and brunch menu includes classics such as Eggs Benny and Shrooms on Toast but you can also enjoy less regular brunching favourites such as Smash Avo Toast with a variety of toppings, Salmon and Cream Cheese Bagel or even Banana Bread with Berry Creme Fraiche, Almonds and Honey.
+Filter + Fox’s breakfast and brunch menu included classics such as Eggs Benny and Shrooms on Toast.
+Plus, Smash Avo Toast with a variety of toppings, Salmon and Cream Cheese Bagels and even Banana Bread with Berry Creme Fraiche, Almonds and Honey.

 27 Duke St L1 5AP